-Being a serious coffee drinker, you can appreciate the delicate flavor of a freshly brewed cup of coffee.
+As a serious coffee drinker, you can appreciate the delicate flavor of a freshly brewed cup of coffee.
 The smell alone is intoxicating.
-Buying coffee in restaurants and coffee shops can turn into a pretty expensive habit.
+Buying coffee in restaurants and shops can become a pretty expensive habit.
 Even buying bags of roasted beans is costly.
-Wouldn’t it be great if you could roast your own coffee beans?
+Wouldn’t it be great if you could roast your coffee beans?

-Why Would You Want To Roast Your Own Coffee Beans?
+Why Would You Want To Roast Your Coffee Beans?

-The simple answer is that coffee tastes better when it’s made with freshly roasted beans and freshly ground coffee.
-When you consider the price of a standard cup of coffee, it’s also cheaper to roast your own coffee beans.
-After all, raw coffee beans are more reasonable than roasted.
+The simple answer is that coffee tastes better when made with freshly roasted beans and freshly ground coffee.
+When you consider the price of a standard cup of coffee, it’s also cheaper to roast your coffee beans.
+After all, raw coffee beans are more reasonable than roasted ones.

 Freshly roasted coffee beans have a shelf life of about 7-10 days.
-Whereas raw coffee beans can be stored for up to 12 months.
-So you can roast small batches of coffee beans and have freshly roasted coffee all the time.
+At the same time, raw coffee beans can be stored for up to 12 months.
+So you can roast small batches of coffee beans and have freshly roasted coffee.

 Another benefit is that you have complete control over the process.
 You can adjust your roast to suit your particular taste—experiment with adding different flavors and different blends of beans.